MathewSachin/MathewSachin.GitHub.io/blog/_posts/2017-7-28-mixing-audio.md

 ---
-title: Mixing Microphone Input and Speaker Output
+title: Mixing Microphone input and Speaker output (Windows)
+tags: [windows, bass, audio]
 highlight: true
 ---

-Mixing audio from Microphone input and Speaker output (obtained using WASAPI Loopback) was a commonly asked feature for Captura.
+This post shows how to mix audio from Microphone input and Speaker output (obtained using WASAPI Loopback) on Windows using ManagedBass.

-Before this feature was implemented, Captura used NAudio.
-We moved to ManagedBass (a .Net wrapper for un4seen BASS audio library) for audio handling which made it much easier to implement this function.
-We implemented this feature using the BassMix addon along with built-in support for recording and WASAPI Loopback.
+We'll be using the BassMix addon along with built-in support for recording and WASAPI Loopback.

-Here's a [link](https://github.com/MathewSachin/Captura/blob/master/src/Captura.Bass/MixedAudioProvider.cs) to the implementation used in Captura.
-If you experience broken link (may happen if repository structure changes in future), let me know in the comments.

-Here's an [NAudio implementation](https://github.com/MathewSachin/Captura/blob/master/src/Captura.NAudio/MixedAudioProvider.cs).
-Please note that it is not well tested.

 First, install the ManagedBass and ManagedBass.Mix NuGet packages: